aldolat/posts-in-sidebar/readme.txt

 * Changed functions names in `pis-duplicate.js` to avoid conflicts with Duplicate Widgets plugin.
 * Load the JS for duplicating a widget only if "Duplicate Widgets" plugin is not active.
 * Updated compatibility to WordPress 5.6.

+The full changelog is documented in the changelog file released along with the plugin package and is hosted on [GitHub](https://github.com/aldolat/posts-in-sidebar/blob/master/CHANGELOG.md).

 == Upgrade Notice ==